- News & Events Archive

 What is the threshold for the Family Intervention Service?

 The service is most suitable for families where there are entrenched patterns of negative behaviour, including anti social behaviour, or where families are chaotic/dysfunctional.
-It is not suitable for families where the parents have permanent limited capacity to change because of learning disabilities or severe mental health issues or for young people who are living independently.
 Suitable families are those who without substantial change have children/young people who are at high risk or are already in care or where targeted interventions have been tried and failed and they are at risk of poor school attendance or becoming NEET.
 Child protection plans may be in place.

 How to make a request for service from the FIS?